Last updated: March 17, 2023

 Profanity.
 Keep it to a PG-13 level, at most.
 If you really want to swear, wrap the word in tags and hide a replacement word in there.
 Same effect and it usually draws a chuckle out of us.

 Our readers should treat users from other SBN sites with respect, even if they happen to root for the Yankees.
-In other words, everything that applies to your behavior towards fellow Cleveland fans should apply to fans of rival teams; ground-rule violations towards fans of other teams will be actively discouraged and moderated just as vehemently as violations against regular readers.
+In other words, everything that applies to your behavior toward fellow Cleveland fans should apply to fans of rival teams; ground-rule violations toward fans of other teams will be actively discouraged and moderated just as vehemently as violations against regular readers.

 Breaking these guidelines will normally not get you banned, although you may get a warning just as a friendly reminder.
 Other users are also encouraged to (politely) remind newer users that they are breaking these guidelines in the comments.

 Use of “Indians” in comments.
-As a staff, we have chosen not to refer to the team as “Indians” when writing about them due to the hateful nature of the name and its impending change.
-Referring to the team as “Indians” or “Tribe” in your own comments or FanPosts is perfectly fine if you choose.
-You will not be warned or banned simply for using the team name — it is still the name, after all.
+As a staff, we have chosen not to refer to the team as “Indians” when writing about them due to the hateful nature of the name and its recent change.
+Referring to the team in the past tense as “Indians” or “Tribe” in your own comments or FanPosts is perfectly fine if you choose.
+You will not be warned or banned simply for using the team name — it was once the name, after all.
 However, comments that are meant as nothing more than to complain about staff or other commenters not using the name can and will warrant a warning/ban.